Tips for cycling Seoul to Busan for first time bike-packers

 On Kakao Maps pink parts of the route indicated bike paths whilst blue indicated roads.

 In terms of finding attractions, places to eat, or hotels, this was a sometimes bit of a pain.
 Naver had the most options, however it has no English translation option.
-Google Maps had a fewer places listed and was often unable to navigate a path for us.
-Kakao was only really good for finding the best cycle route to a destination.
-We ended up using a combination of all 3 apps, for example: finding a restaurant on Google Maps, checking the opening hours on Naver, and plotting a route to it with Kakao.
+Google Maps had some places listed but was often unable to navigate a route for us.
+Kakao was only really good for finding the best cycle route to a known destination, but the search function was hard for non-Korean speakers to use.
+We ended up using a combination of all 3 apps at once, for example: finding a restaurant on Google Maps, checking the opening hours on Naver, and plotting a route to it with Kakao.

 There were many places to stay on route and there seemed to be several types of accommodation available: